API Documentation

 Point-wise multiplication by another matrix, vector, or scalar.

-nnz
+property nnz

 Number of stored values, including explicit zeros.